gravitl/netmaker-docs/server-installation.rst

     @blocked not remote_ip <ip1> <ip2> <ip3>
     respond @blocked "Nope" 403

-Replace the <ip> placeholders whith your whitelist IP ranges
+Replace the <ip> placeholders with your whitelist IP ranges

 For Traefik
 -----------